-- 1. Locate the Card Reader slot on the right side of the computer and open the cover. - 2.
-Align the card with its connector pointing to the slot and its label facing down.
-Slide the card into the slot until it reaches the end.

-3. Windows will detect the card and assign it a drive name.
+- 1. Locate the card reader on the left side of the computer and open the cover. - 2.
+Align the card with its connector pointing to the slot and its label facing up.
+Slide the card into the slot until it reaches the end. - 3.
+Windows will detect the card and assign it a drive name.